uwearzt/site-uwe-arzt/content/2009/tinyjson-and-boost-1-38/index.md

 [extra]
 shortlink = "424da137"
 +++
-Today i compiled (link no longer available) TinyJSON on my Mac with boost 1.38.
+Today i compiled <s>TinyJSON</s> on my Mac with boost 1.38.
 Because many of the used headers inside boost.Spirit have been moved into new files and namespaces [Changelog](http://www.boost.org/doc/libs/1_38_0/libs/spirit/classic/change_log.html), you need to make some changes in tinyjson.hpp.